cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 - Files: `admin-dashboard.html`
 - Cleanup: Replaced demo button handlers with Firestore-backed flows using lightweight prompts (no heavy UI).
 When upgrading to full modals, keep calls to `FirestoreDataManager` (`add*/get*/update*/delete*`) and the `ensureFirestoreReady()` guard.
 - Note: Mini-stat refresh uses `updateCommunityStats()` which prefers Firestore counts and falls back to localStorage.

+### 2025-09-12 — Social Flyer asset (OBS Technical Assistant)
+- Files: `OBS-Technical-Assistant-Flyer.html`
+- Purpose: Standalone, social-ready flyer (1080×1350 portrait) for quick export.
+- Style: Uses brand colors (gold on dark), glass-morphism, and `Logo.png`.
+- Export: Top-right “Download as PNG” performs DOM-to-image export.
+If blocked, screenshot the card at 1080×1350.
+- Cleanup: Safe to keep for reuse; remove just the HTML to deprecate.
+No other references.
+Preserve `CNAME` and custom domain settings.
 ### Firestore Integration Notes
 - 2025-08-20 — `index.html` job filter derived-title fix: keep this logic when refactoring.
 The filter must derive a job title from multiple fields and only exclude rows that clearly look like applicant submissions.
 Do not revert to `job.title`-only checks.